TanyaElizabeth13/MilestoneProject1/docs/README.md

 This project was initially created in Github using the Code Institute’s [full template](https://github.com/Code-Institute-Org/gitpod-full-template)

+Version control was accomplished through the use of Github by pushing to the repository using the following:

+- Git add was used to stage files before committing.
+- Git commit -m was used to add commit messages.
+- Git push was used to push code to the repo.

 The project was then deployed using Github Pages by doing the following steps:

 -	Open [repository](https://github.com/TanyaElizabeth13/Milestoneproject1)